 Contact the person listed on page 2 for further information.
 NOTE: You'll get this notice each year.
-You will also get it before the next period you can join a Medicare drug plan, and if this coverage through Blue Shield and Kaiser Permanente HMO & PPO changes.
+You will also get it before the next period you can join a Medicare drug plan, and if this coverage through Blue Shield and Kaiser Permanente through SISC changes.
 You also may request a copy of this notice at any time.
+Page 3